mulesoft-catalyst/flex-gw-aks-install-script/README.md

 - The script was already copied to your home directory (or any other directory you have access to) on Azure CLI

 ## Usage Steps
-1 - Log into Anypoint Platform, navigate to Runtime Manager, Flex Gateway tab, Add Gateway button 2 - Select Kubernetes option.
-Copy the organization and token values listed on step 2 3 - Go to Azure CLI
+1. Log into Anypoint Platform, navigate to Runtime Manager, Flex Gateway tab, Add Gateway button
+2. Select Kubernetes option.
+Copy the organization and token values listed on step 2
+3. Go to Azure CLI, upload this script
-4 - Execute the script based on the available flags
+4. Execute the script based on the available flags

 ## Available Command Flags